3v401/HackTheBox/Perfection/README.md

 ![Alt text](pic6.png)

 The webpage is an interactive calculator.
-Visiting "About Us" and "Calculate your weighted grade" we find that there is a input section that interact with the site.
+Visiting "About Us" and "Calculate your weighted grade" we find that there is a input section to interact with the site.

 ![Alt text](pic7.png)